sapirdeu/Waves/README.md

 An eCommerce website for purchasing guitars.
 The client side is in React.js, server side is in Node.js (using Express.js) with MongoDB as the database (using Mongoose).
-The website implememnts authentication, and payemnt (using Paypal).
+The website implememnts authentication and payemnt (using Paypal).

 Demo 👇
 [![Watch the video](https://github.com/sapirdeu/eCommerce_Purchasing_Guitars/blob/master/GIF.gif)](https://github.com/sapirdeu/eCommerce_Purchasing_Guitars/blob/master/MP4.mp4)